 Disabled specifies whether the application usage component is inactive on this managed device.
-When set to True, the FlexNet inventory agent does not record application usage data.
-When set to False, the FlexNet inventory agent records application usage data.
+When set to True,

 Note: The schedule component has a preference of the same name, used for a slightly different purpose.

 Background: Application usage tracking (sometimes called "application metering") by the FlexNet inventory agent works by tracking the time during which installed files are opened and active on the targeted devices, where those installed files are known to be part of a particular installed application.
 This usage data is uploaded to the central application server, where the usage tracking calculations occur at each license reconciliation (whether or not usage data is available from any particular inventory source).
 This preference can be modified in three ways: